rainerb16/rainerb16/README.md

 ### Hello World! 👋

-My name is Rainer and I am a Queer non-binary Full Stack Development Student in Calgary, Canada.
+My name is Rainer and I am a Full Stack Development Student in Calgary, Canada.
 I'm currently enrolled in a Full Stack Development Diploma program, graduating in December of 2020.
 I am a driven, passionate, and curious learner with a willingness to learn.
 I'm looking forward to entering the tech industry and seeking an internship or junior role towards the end of my studies.